marwa9/Dataiku-Millenium-Falcon-Challenge/Readme.md

 The problem details and resources can be found in [Giskard Test](https://github.com/lioncowlionant/developer-test).

-It consists of finding a path from a source planet (departure) to a target planet (within a specified time while avoiding encounters with bounty hunters.
+It consists of: (i) Finding a path from a source planet (departure) to a target planet (arrival) within a specified time while avoiding encounters with bounty hunters, and (ii) Calcularing the odds that the Millennium Falcon reaches Endor in time and saves the galaxy.

 Following the example provided in "millennium-falcon.json" file, the planets (Tatooine, Hoth, Dagobah, and Endor) form a connected graph, with Tatooine as the departure point and Endor as the arrival point.